-I think it’s fair to say that Mid-Century Modern Furniture book by Dominic Bradbury is at the top of my ‘wants’ list.
+I think it’s fair to say that Mid-Century Modern Furniture book by Dominic Bradbury is at the top of my ‘wants’ list this Christmas.

 A large-format book with 448 pages within, this promises to be ‘the ultimate collector’s resource’, packing in hundreds of pieces by both well-known and lesser-known designers from around the world.